skyylex/skyylex.github.io/_posts/_draft_questions_to_analyse.md

 If to start from point that stack handles all about "local variables, as well as internal temporary values and housekeeping" and heap "malloc and free".
 I assume that those type could be system memory (provided by kernel) and global memory - for keeping static variables **(to prove that)**.

 - Why heap is used for memory allocating?

+ In TAOCP volume 1, Knuth says:

+Several authors began about 1975 to call the pool of available memory a 'heap.'
+But in the present series of books, we will use that word only in its more traditional sense related to priority queues.
+[1]